BaoziSwifter/AppleStore_UICollectionViewDiffableDataSource/README.md

-# AppleStore_UICollectionViewDiffableDataSource
+# Target
-Study the diffable technology of UICollectionView,and do a similar appStore and practice/
+Study the diffable technology of UICollectionView,and code an APP like the AppStore.